VedantCodes30/vite_react/README.md

     ```

 3. **Configure Tailwind CSS:**
-    The project uses Tailwind CSS.
-Ensure its configuration is correctly set up.
-The necessary `postcss.config.js` and `tailwind.config.js` files are included, and the directives are in `src/index.css`.

     No manual steps are typically needed here if you cloned the project, as the configuration files and `src/index.css` should be in place.
 If you encounter issues, refer to the [Tailwind CSS with Vite documentation](https://tailwindcss.com/docs/guides/vite).